-If your complaint isn’t settled during the preliminary inquiry stage, and there are no obvious issues with your written complaint, our Compliance section may invite you and your employer to participate in voluntary mediation.
+If your complaint isn’t settled during the preliminary inquiry stage, and there are no obvious issues with your written complaint, we may invite you and your employer to participate in voluntary mediation.

 At this point, we will provide your employer with full details of your complaint and any subsequent material collected during the prevention officer’s inquiries.

 If a mediated settlement can’t be reached or if you or your employer decide not to mediate, one of our lawyers will, after weighing all of the evidence provided by both parties, prepare a written decision as to whether a prohibited action occurred.

 As part of this adjudication process, your employer will be invited to file a formal response to your complaint and you will have the opportunity to submit a written reply to your employer’s submission.

 4. We decide if prohibited action took place

 If we find that prohibited action took place, based on a full review of all the relevant information, we will typically require further submissions from you and the employer on what remedy to award you.
 The lawyer will make a decision on the remedy award and issue the employer one or more formal orders to remedy the situation.